 People love reading fascinating stories.
 A story blog post captures the attention of your audience yet is brief enough to be the length of a blog post.
 Stories with important lessons for your readers earn you loyal readers.

-Experienced realtors Rob Sales and Lori Blass, of B&B Consultants, are happy to assist innkeepers looking to buy or sell their properties or who need their expertise as consultants.
-Both Rob & Lori have previously owned and operated bed and breakfast inns.
-Contact us today!
+Experienced realtors Rob Sales, of B&B Consultants, is happy to assist innkeepers looking to buy or sell their properties or who need his expertise as a consultant.
+Both Rob, and his wife Jane, have previously owned and operated bed and breakfast inns.
+Contact Rob today for a complimentary phone consultation.